 Canadian review boards

-Meetings twice weekly (Tuesday and Friday)
+Meetings 3x weekly (Tuesday, Wednesday, Friday)

 In the case of an approved, approved with modifications, or deferred decision, the submitting party will be notified.
 Advarra’s IRB has the responsibility and authority to determine the adequacy and appropriateness of all the wording in the informed consent form.
 (See 21 CFR 56.109 and FDA’s A Guide to Informed Consent.)
 Advarra will provide proposed consent revisions to the submitting party.